 – Lucas Miller, Founder of Echelon Copy LLC (Source: Entrepreneur)

 Employees are less likely to take a risk if they feel like they don’t have a strong support system behind them.

 But, if your employees feel like they belong to an effective team, they’re likely to take calculated risks that can pay off in the long run.
 Because they’ll feel supported and reassured by their team to think outside the box and come up with ideas on a larger scale, they will not only be more creative, but encouraging risks could be exactly what’s needed to accomplish the end-goal.

 Not only does teamwork encourage risk-taking, but conflict resolution, too.
 No matter how great a team is, and no matter how strong a bond between team members, at some point there’s going to be a disagreement or conflict.
 But, when this happens in a team environment, they’ll need to resolve the conflict and come to a solution themselves, instead of running to management or to the head of the department.

 Last but certainly not least, working on an effective team is fun and can instill motivation and build morale for the entire organization.
 The businesses with teams of people who always have each other’s back and know how to work well together have the strongest company culture, too.

 Building a team that can work together isn’t just great for those involved, but for the company in the long run.
 It’s all about coming together as one, recognizing each other’s strengths and weaknesses, and of course, treating your teammates with respect.

 In order to make sure everyone on your team can effectively work together, make sure you’re using the right software to stay organized.
 For that, it’s best to utilize a tool like Fellow, which can be your team’s go-to place for action items, meeting agendas, and more.

-- How to Be a Good Coworker: 13 Tips for Proper Office Etiquette
+- How To Be a Good Manager: 13 Tips on Managing Successfully